Pricing Policy: Types, Methods, and Factors Influencing Prices

 3) Economic Climate

-The economic conditions prevailing in the country and the world also influence price setting.
+During periods of inflation above 5%, businesses typically pass 60–80% of cost increases to consumers (IMF, 2023).
+In stagnation, discretionary goods see price reductions of 10–20% to defend volume.
 Prices usually rise during inflation due to increased costs and rising risks.
 In times of stagnation, prices decrease, as purchasing power falls, and competition becomes fiercer.

 4) Government Policy